a13013236/anonymous-submission/README.md

 # **Anonymous Code for Double-Blind Review**

-This repository contains the implementation of our research work "DYCOR: Dynamic Correlation for Stock Trend Prediction" currently under double-blind peer review.
+This repository contains the implementation of our research work "DYCOR: Capturing Hidden Stock Relationships for Stock Trend Prediction" currently under double-blind peer review.

 ## **Components**